 Are you trusting in something or someone more than you trust in God?

-It’s easy to become dependant on things and people in life.
+It’s easy to become dependent on things and people in life more than we depend on God without ever realizing it happened.
 We are just going through life day after day living, working, sleeping, shopping, worshiping and all the rest.

 Things I depend on in no particular order: